-This is a delicious 3-ingredient recipe inspired by Fremantle’s The Raw Kitchen [once again!] and it takes less than a minute to make in a Thermomix!
+This is a delicious 3-ingredient recipe inspired by Fremantle’s The Raw Kitchen, and it takes less than a minute to make in a Thermomix.

 Well, it does take a few extra minutes to roll the mixture, but 1 minute of prep time is nothing to sneeze at.
 If you have littlies, it also happens to be fun and easy for toddlers to roll and eat.

-In spite of being high in saturated fat, coconut is effective in treating obesity and weight issues by increasing the metabolic rate – so you don’t have to suffer a guilt trip every time you eat it.
+In spite of being high in saturated fat, coconut is purported to be effective in treating obesity and weight issues by increasing the metabolic rate, so you don’t have to suffer a guilt trip every time you eat it.
 It really is amazing stuff.

 Recipe #108: Smoodgy coconut balls.
 Makes 16+.
 I recommend using a food processor or Thermomix to make these.

 Start by grinding the cashews into meal > this takes up to 15 seconds in the TM on speed 7.

 Next, add the coconut to the cashew meal in the processor/TM and grind together (in the TM, this is will take up to 10 seconds) and check the result.
 If you think it could be finer, pulse the mixture a few times and check again.

 Finally, add the honey to the processor/TM and mix (TM: speed 5 for up to 30 seconds).
 And voila — you have a white version of the pastry mixture from my pretty little raw petit fours!

 Take heaped teaspoonfuls of mixture and form into balls.
 I roll these around on the chopping board to make them extra smooth.
 From here, you can either serve the slightly squishy balls immediately, or you can chill them for an hour.